-Whether it’s tales of cycle touring across the sparsely-inhabited steppes of northern Mongolia or stories of what it’s like to pedal across the unpopulated inland plateaus above the Arctic Circle in the dead of winter, you can rest assured cheap generic viagra in canada will whet your appetite for more adventure.
+Whether it’s tales of cycle touring across the sparsely-inhabited steppes of northern Mongolia or stories of what it’s like to pedal across the unpopulated inland plateaus above the Arctic Circle in the dead of winter, you can rest assured canadian pharmacy viagra generic will whet your appetite for more adventure.

 I crawl out of my tent to find that my thermometer is registering -16°C. I still haven’t found a ‘proper’ thermometer to calibrate it against, so I take the reading with a pinch of salt.
 If anything, it’s possibly a little high.